 We’re living through some heavy, dark times during the global coronavirus pandemic.
 The threat of a potentially fatal disease looms over our heads and has impacted every aspect of our daily lives in some way.
 The simple act of going outside the house can be nerve-wracking.
 Activities we once took for granted, like hanging out at a cafe or bar with friends, are now far-off luxurious fantasies because of COVID-19 risks.

 The situation is constantly and rapidly changing.
-Especially here in the US, it seems to deteriorate with each passing day.
-The virus is not only spreading and adding to an alarming death toll, but federal mismanagement has also crippled our economy and cost millions of Americans their livelihoods.
+Especially here in the US, the circumstances of COVID-19 seem to deteriorate with each passing day.
+The coronavirus is not only spreading and adding to an alarming death toll, but federal mismanagement has also crippled our economy and cost millions of Americans their livelihoods.

 It’s a lot to take in.
-When the world feels like it’s spinning out of control, and society appears to be actively in the process of breaking down, it’s important to step back and address the mental health impact of COVID-19 on ourselves:
+When the world feels like it’s spinning out of control, and society appears to be in the process of breaking down, it’s important to step back and address the mental health impact of COVID-19 on ourselves:

 How am I feeling right now?

 How is all of this craziness affecting me?